 9.3 Billings and Records

-The COUNTY shall, within 15 business days after the end of the month and after submitting all daily logs for the month, submit an invoice for work performed in the period.
+The COUNTY shall, within 15 business days after the end of the month submit an invoice for work performed in the period.
 Billings shall be directed to the Wisconsin Department of Transportation, Traffic Management Center, 433 West St. Paul Ave., Milwaukee WI 53203.
-The invoice package shall include documentation of labor charges.
+The invoice package shall include documentation of labor charges, including personnel assigned and activity logs for the billing month.
 Payment of the invoice will be remitted to the COUNTY within 30 days of receipt of the invoice.

 10.0 Laws, Regulations, Permits, Indemnification and Insurance